userwnt/Terminal_Viewer/README_en.md

 Terminal Viewer is a Python module for displaying images in a specific format in the terminal.

-> The current version `v0.0.1` is no longer the latest

 ## How does it work?

 Terminal Viewer uses ANSI escape sequences to set both the foreground color and background color of the single character `▄` (lower half block) at the same time in the terminal.
 This creates the effect of a single character displaying two independent pixels.
 By assigning different foreground and background colors to `▄` and combining them, a complete image can be formed.